iga-ops/Optimal_path_planning-Genetic_Algorithm/README.md

 # Optimal_path_planning-Genetic_Algorithm
-The use of a genetic algorithm to determine optimal routes for drones, where the obtained route is expected to fulfill the condition of minimizing the energy consumption.
+The use of a genetic algorithm to determine **optimal routes** for drones, where the obtained route is expected to fulfill the condition of **minimizing the energy consumption**.

 ### The established assumptions: